jerome-nelson/ReactCaciques/README.md

 }
 ```

+## Critical Styles

+Critical Styles are currently contained in `src/critical.scss`.
+This is excluded from

 ## Travis

 `.travis.yml` contains a deploy hook to Elastic Beanstalk instance, (Travis build has private variables for details)